mattmakai/fullstackpython.com/source/content/pages/04-web-development/06-pyramid.markdown

 ## Pyramid resources
+* [Try Pyramid](http://trypyramid.com/) is a landing page that explains the advantages of the Pyramid framework.
+It also provides some sample "hello world!" code.

 * The [first Pyramid app](http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/firstapp.html)
   is a good place to start getting your hands dirty with an example project.